jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ![New Domain](/img/posts/thm-archangel/gobusting_domain.png)

-Interesting file pops up : **test.php**
+An interesting file pops up: **test.php**
-Lets check it out:
+Let's check it out:

 ![New Domain](/img/posts/thm-archangel/test_php.png)

 Interesting.
 The page title is set to **INCLUDE**.
-Lets open up BurpSuite and capture the trafic to see whats going on.
+Let's open up BurpSuite and capture the traffic to see what's going on.
 After this click on the button *Here is a button*.

 ![Burp Initial capture](/img/posts/thm-archangel/burp_initial.png)

+# Exploitation

-After the traffic is captured - send to repeater with CTRL+R.
+After the traffic is captured - send it to the repeater with CTRL+R.

 ![Burp Repeater](/img/posts/thm-archangel/repeater.png)

 Now we can play with the requests.
 The box gave a hint by placing **INCLUDE** as the title - so trying Local File Inclusion is the next step.
 After testing it out - I noticed a filter was present.
-Server seems to block our **/** character when going out of *development_testing* directory.
+The server seems to block our **/** character when going out of the *development_testing* directory.
 So the next logical step is to try to add another :)

 ![Initial LFI](/img/posts/thm-archangel/lfi_initial.png)